fatih/vim-go-tutorial/README.md

 `:GoDoc` just shows the documentation for a given identifier.
 But it's not a **documentation explorer**, if you want to explore the documentation there is third-party plugin that does it:
 [go-explorer](https://github.com/garyburd/go-explorer).
-There is a open bug to include it into vim-go.
+There is an open bug to include it into vim-go.

 ### Identifier resolution